skypilot-org/skypilot/docs/source/examples/docker-containers.rst

     Since we ``pip install skypilot`` inside the user-specified container image as part of a launch, users should ensure dependency conflicts do not occur.

+    Currently, the following requirements must be met:

+    1. The container image should be based on Debian;

+    2. The container image must grant sudo permissions without requiring password authentication for the user.
+Having a root user is also acceptable.

 Private Registries
 ^^^^^^^^^^^^^^^^^^